Mrdnkosi2252/alx_travel_app_0x01/README.md

-# alx_travel_app_0x00
+# alx_travel_app_0x01

-A Django-based travel application for managing listings, bookings, and reviews.

-##  Database Modeling and Data Seeding
-- Defines models for Listing, Booking, and Review in `alx_travel_app/listings/models.py`.
-- Implements serializers for Listing and Booking in `alx_travel_app/listings/serializers.py`.
-- Includes a seeder command in `alx_travel_app/listings/management/commands/seed.py` to populate the database with sample data.
+## Overview
+This is a Django-based travel application API for managing listings and bookings.
+It provides RESTful endpoints for CRUD operations on Listing and Booking models, built using Django REST Framework.
+The API is documented using Swagger.